3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ![mesh XML structure](images/element_mesh.png)

-The volumetric data \<volumedata> element is a new OPTIONAL element which extends the root triangular mesh representation (i.e. \<mesh> element).
+The volumetric data \<volumedata> element is a new OPTIONAL element which extends the root triangular mesh representation (i.e. the \<mesh> element).

 ## 5.2.
 Volumetric Data